ryancalhoun/throttle-queue/README.md

 whether the resource already exists, and will decide whether or not a given id should be added.

+## Multiple Processes

+Just bring in the multi-process-aware queue wrapper

+	require 'throttle-queue/multi-process'

+	q = ThrottleQueue::MultiProcess.new 3
+	files.each {|file|
+		q.background(file) {
+			fetch file
+		}
+	}

+Use this queue the same way in each process.
+Make sure each queue id has the same meaning in each process (e.g. file paths should be absolute or relative to the same working directory).
+If your processes race to stack up a bunch of background work, the first process to add each work will be the only one to execute its block.

+Do not fork after a multi-process queue is created.
+If your process forks itself, create each queue after the fork.

 ## Contributing

 1. Fork it